 Peter left school at 16 to collect rents for his father’s flourishing real estate business.
-But he felt the urge to make more of his privileged life so he went to Ridley Theological College in Carlton and was ordained
+However, Peter felt the urge to make more of his privileged life so he went to Ridley Theological College, Carlton and was ordained

 considered too entrepreneurial by the church hierarchy.
 He was warned to desist or face the sack.
-He continued and was duly sacked from the parish.
+He continued and was duly sacked.

 Between 1966 and 1968 Peter was Assistant Priest at St John’s East Malvern, completed his Diploma of Real Estate at RMIT and worked in the family real estate

 In 1969 Peter was appointed Chaplain at Timbertop (Geelong Grammar School).
 In 1974 Peter went back to England for further study.
 At St John’s College, Oxford he became friends with the future British Prime Minister Tony Blair, and Geoffrey Gallop, a Rhodes Scholar, (Premier of WA 2000 to 2006).
 Tony Blair was part of the same circle and found his life, faith and politics influenced by the larrikin vicar’s take on Christianity and its daily application to solving human problems.

 In 1975 Peter returned to Timbertop in the dual role of Chaplain and Principal, a role he held for eight years.
 During this time he oversaw the introduction of